Vishwajit Sur Chowdhury | Last modified date:2023.03.06 |

 Research:

-2. Neuropeptide regulations of stress in birds and fish.
+2. Neuropeptide regulations of stress.

 3. Mechanisms of food intake regulation under stress.